GoogleCloudPlatform/dataflux-pytorch/README.md

 ```

 Note that turning off this behavior may cause the training loop to take significantly longer to complete when working with small files.
 However, composed download will hit QPS and throughput limits at a lower scale than downloading files directly, so you should disable this behavior when running at high multi-node scales where you are able to hit project QPS or throughput limits without composed download.

-### Soft Delete
-To avoid storage charges for retaining the temporary composite objects, consider disabling the [Soft Delete](https://cloud.google.com/storage/docs/soft-delete) retention duration on the bucket.

-### Google Cloud Storage Class
-Due to the quick creation and deletion of composite objects, we recommend that only the [Standard storage class](https://cloud.google.com/storage/docs/storage-classes) is applied to your bucket to minimize cost and maximize performance.

-### Throughput and QPS Limits
-Many machine learning efforts opt for a highly distributed training model leveraging tools such as PyTorch Lightning and Ray.
-These models are compatible with the Connector, but can often trigger the rate limits of Google Cloud Storage.
-This typically manifest in a 429 error, or slower than expected speeds while running distributed operations.
-Details on specific quotas and limits can be found [here](https://cloud.google.com/storage/quotas).

 #### Egress Throughput Limits
 429 errors acompanied with messages indicating `This workload is drawing too much egress bandwidth from Google Cloud Storage` or `triggered the Cloud Storage Egress Bandwidth Cap` indicate that the data throughput rate of your workload is exceeding the maximum capacity of your Google Cloud Project.
 To address these issues, you can take the following steps: